 If you want to change your Theme in the code, please read up on the topic "Child-Themes", otherwise the changes will be overwritten with the next Theme-Update.

 Tips, security and updates

 This is where you will always land after login.
 In the overview you can see, for example, if you have received comments, whether updates are pending or if your blog is linked somewhere.

 The updates are important.
 Please check your system regularly for updates if your hoster does not do it for you already.

 My tip, if you prefer to take care of it yourself: do plugin and theme updates immediately but wait at least 2-3 days before completely updates of the WordPress core software.

 Here you should also observe the WordPress community and determine whether a core update (update of the entire system) is wise or not.
 Usually these core updates work very well.
 In the past, however, some updates have led to massive errors.
 As with all updates, the same applies here: make a backup of your site!

 You should delete unused plugins rather than simply deactivating them.
 This reduces the area on which your site can be attacked.
 Every additional plugin adds code and is therefore a potential security risk for your site.

-One last tip: Professional WordPress hosters like RAIDBOXES look after these updates for you.
-Simply change your hosting plan and you don't have to worry about it anymore! 😉
+One last tip: Professional WordPress hostas well as Raidboxes will gladly take care of these updates for you.
+Just adjust your hosting package and you don't have to worry about it anymore!